uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Department of Astronomy and Astrophysics
 [Website](http://www.astro.utoronto.ca)

 All astronomy graduate students at UofT are officially affiliated with the Department of Astronomy and Astrophysics (DAA), primarily spread across two buildings, the [Astronomy Building](#astronomy-building) and the 12th, 13th and 14th floors of the [Burton Tower attached to McLennan Physical Labs](#mclennan-physical-labs-and-burton-tower).
-The department is responsible for running the graduate program, and paying you in your first year, and offers scholarships abd travel grants.
+The department is responsible for running the graduate program, and paying you in your first year, as well as offering scholarships and travel grants.
 The department is also responsible for offering graduate courses and employing you for TA work.

 ### Dunlap Institute